Forensic toxicology

-In the United States, forensic toxicology can be separated into 3 disciplines: Postmortem toxicology, human performance toxicology, and forensic drug testing (FDT).
-Postmortem toxicology includes the analysis of biological specimens taken from an autopsy to identify the effect of drugs, alcohol, and poisons.
-A wide range of biological specimens may be analyzed including blood, urine, gastric contents, oral fluids, hair, tissues, and more.
-The forensic toxicologist works with pathologists, medical examiners, and coroners to help determine the cause and manner of death.
-In human performance toxicology, a dose-response relationship between a drug(s) present in the body and the effects on the body are examined.
-This field of forensic toxicology is responsible for building and implementing laws such as driving under the influence of alcohol or drugs.
-Lastly, forensic drug testing (FDT) is the detection of drug use among individuals in the workplace, sport doping, drug-related probation, and new job applicant screenings.
+In the United States, forensic toxicology compromises three distinct disciplines: Postmortem toxicology, Human Performance toxicology, and Forensic Drug Testing (FDT).
+Postmortem toxicology involves analyzing biological specimens obtained during an autopsy to identify the impact of drugs, alcohol, and poisons.
+A broad array of biological specimens, including blood, urine, gastric contents, oral fluids, hair, and tissues, may undergo analysis.
+Forensic toxicologists collaborate with pathologists, medical examiners, and coroners to ascertain the cause and manner of death.
+Human Performance toxicology examines the dose-response relationship between drugs present in the body and their effects.
+This field plays a pivotal role in shaping and implementing laws related to activities such as driving under the influence of alcohol or drugs.
+Lastly, Forensic Drug Testing (FDT) pertains to detecting drug use in contexts such as the workplace, sport doping, drug-related probation, and screenings for new job applicants.

-Determining the substance ingested is often complicated by the body's natural processes (see ADME), as it is rare for a chemical to remain in its original form once in the body.
-For example: heroin is almost immediately metabolised into another substance and further to morphine, making detailed investigation into factors such as injection marks and chemical purity necessary to confirm diagnosis.
-The substance may also have been diluted by its dispersal through the body; while a pill or other regulated dose of a drug may have grams or milligrams of the active constituent, an individual sample under investigation may only contain micrograms or nanograms.
+Identifying the ingested substance ingested is frequently challenging due to the body's natural processes (as outlined in ADME).
+It is uncommon for a chemical to persist in its original form once inside the body.
+For instance, heroin rapidly undergoes metabolism, ultimately converting to morphine.
+Consequently, a thorough examination of factors such as injection marks and chemical purity becomes imperative for an accurate diagnosis.
+Additionally, the substance might undergo dilution as it disperses throughout the body.
+Unlike a regulated dose of a drug, which may contain grams or milligrams of the active constituent, an individual sample under investigation may only consist of micrograms or nanograms.

 How certain substances affect your body

 Alcohol

-Alcohol enters your central nervous system through the blood stream through the lining within your stomach and your small intestine.
-Once it is in your blood stream, is passes through your blood brain barrier via blood circulation.
-The alcohol absorbed will reduce your reflexes, interfere with nerve impulses, prolong muscle responses, and affect other parts of your body as well.
+Alcohol gains access to the central nervous system by entering the blood stream through the lining of the stomach and small intestine.
+Subsequently, it transverses the blood brain barrier via the circulatory system.
+The absorbed alcohol can diminish reflexes, disrupt nerve impulses, prolong muscle responses, and impact various other physiological functions throughout the body.

 Marijuana

-Marijuana, like alcohol, is also absorbed into the blood stream and passed through the blood brain barrier.
-However, the THC that is released from marijuana attaches to the CB-1 cannabinoid receptors which causes all of the effects experienced.
-These effects include, but are not limited to, mood changes, altered perception of time, and increased sensitivity.
+Similar to alcohol, marijuana is absorbed into the bloodstream and crosses the blood brain barrier.
+Notably, the THC released from marijuana binds to the CB-1 cannabinoid receptors, inducing various effects.
+These effects encompass mood changes, altered perception of time, and heightened sensitivity, among others.